Do want to know if rabbits eat their poop?

 Why Is My Rabbit Not Eating His Poop?

-Your rabbit might be overproducing cecotropes due to a rich diet, or he might be having difficulty reaching them due to obesity or arthritis.
-Consult with a vet if you notice this behavior.
+Your rabbit might be overproducing cecotropes due to a rich diet or having difficulty reaching them due to obesity or arthritis.

 How Many Times Does a Rabbit Poop a Day?